Exercise and Sport Science

 399 Independent Study in Exercise and Sport Science.
 (1-3) (Prereq: EXSS 205 and approved written contract between student, instructor, and Department Chair) A faculty-supervised learning experience within the Smith Exercise Science Laboratory.
 Students will apply foundational knowledge and develop skills and abilities through individualized coursework.
 Examples of activities include assisting faculty members with on-going research projects or completing in-depth study of exercise science-related special topics.

 400 Biomechanics.
-(3) (Prereq: BIOL 232/232L) Examines the anatomical and mechanical bases for human movement as they relate to exercise, physical activity, and sport.
+(3) (Prereq: BIOL 232/232L and MATH 131 or above, all with a grade of ‘C’ or better)) Examines the anatomical and mechanical bases for human movement as they relate to exercise, physical activity, and sport.

 410 Cardiopulmonary Rehabilitation.
-(3) (Prereq: EXSS 350) Course covers the underlying mechanisms of prevalent cardiopulmonary diseases such as coronary artery disease, peripheral vascular disease, asthma, and emphysema, as well as the impact conditions such as these have on overall functional capacity.
+(3) (Prereq: A grade of ‘C’ or better in EXSS 350/EXSS 350L) Course covers the underlying mechanisms of prevalent cardiopulmonary diseases such as coronary artery disease, peripheral vascular disease, asthma, and emphysema, as well as the impact conditions such as these have on overall functional capacity.
 The importance of physical activity in the prevention and treatment of these conditions is highlighted.
 Current medical and surgical techniques utilized to treat cardiopulmonary diseases are also discussed.

 450 Laboratory Skills in Exercise Science.
-(3) (Prereq: EXSS 350) Designed for students with at least one course in exercise physiology.
+(3) (Prereq: A grade of ‘C’ or better in EXSS 350/EXSS 350L) Designed for students with at least one course in exercise physiology.
 Students become proficient in the use of the laboratory equipment currently available in the field and in the Exercise Science Laboratory.
 Students gain experience with data collection in a wide variety of pilot research experiments.

 490 Seminar in Exercise and Sport Science.
 (1) (Prereq: EXSS Major and Senior Standing) Course prepares the EXSS major for internship in exercise and sport science.
 Students analyze career placement opportunities; seek and communicate with potential internship sites, explore the internship process, and complete associated program and professional development requirements.
 F, S.

 495 Internship in Exercise and Sport Science.
-(9-12) (Prereq: Admission to Internship: 1, 'C' or better in all Exercise and Sport Science Major requirements, 2.25 cumulative GPA or higher at Coastal Carolina University, completion of all required Exercise and Sport Science coursework, and Adviser/Program Approval) Students gain opportunities to apply and further develop their knowledge, skills, and abilities through full-time, supervised experiences (350-450 hours).
+(9-12) (Prereq: Admission to Internship: A grade of ‘C’ or better in all Exercise and Sport Science major requirements, completion of all required Exercise and Sport Science coursework and Adviser/Program Approval) Students gain opportunities to apply and further develop their knowledge, skills, and abilities through full-time, supervised experiences (350-450 hours).
 Students will perform full-time internships in approved exercise or sport science-related facilities such as hospitals, fitness centers, or physical therapy/rehabilitation clinics.

 499 Directed Undergraduate Research in Exercise and Sport Science.
 (1-6) (Prereq: EXSS 205 and approved written contract between student, instructor, and department chair) A faculty-supervised research project within exercise and sport science.
 Students develop skills and abilities of research through the completion of an approved project.
 Projects are developed with a faculty member and approved with a written contract and specific requirements.